steenhansen/type-czech/read-mes/Dependencies.md

 # Dependencies

-These two packages make mutation checking possible, and are included directly in Type-Czech for ease of use.
+These two packages make mutation checking possible, and are included directly in TypeCzech for ease of use.

 ## Cycle.js
 Douglas Crockford's Cycle.js for working with cyclic variables, newer with WeakMap,